 An effective email marketing campaign can be an advisor’s secret weapon to engaging current clients, warming leads and improving site interactions.
 While taking the time to optimize your email newsletter is crucial, it’s also important to understand what metrics you should be tracking once the email has been sent.
 If you ignore your email marketing metrics, how will you know if the campaign is worth your time?
 Gathering hard data is one of the greatest ways to improve your rates, optimize your emails and prove to yourself and stakeholders that your strategies are effective.

 Each of these metrics are used to understand how effective your emails are before, during and after they’re opened.
-If you’re using a third-party mailing service, such as MailChimp, you should have all the tools you need to measure and analyze any of the metrics below.
+If you’re using a marketing platform, such as Lead Pilot, you should have all the tools you need to measure and analyze any of the metrics below.

 Metric #1: Deliverability